brianlund/brianlund/README.md

 - **[lua-resty-auto-ssl](https://github.com/auto-ssl/lua-resty-auto-ssl)** -
     Improved certificate-renewal scalability by persisting expiry metadata and avoiding premature ACME renewal attempts.
-The work was informed by testing with tens of thousands of domains and included corresponding test changes.
+The work was tested and run in production with more than houndred and twenty thousands of domains.
     [Merged PR #111](https://github.com/auto-ssl/lua-resty-auto-ssl/pull/111)

 - **[JetBrains TeamCity Helm Plugin](https://github.com/JetBrains/teamcity-helm-plugin)** -